Print and fill our your raffle sheet and mail in, along with your small donation. $5.00 per sheet is suggested. (We're happy to take more!)

 "Coughs Up Bullet" became a national newspaper story.
 A Ripley's Believe It or Not cartoon was published in 42 countries and 17 languages.
 Among those whose attention the story caught was Peter Knapp.
 He came to believe that he was the Union soldier who had fired that bullet.

-Eventually Miller's story caught the eye of Peter Knapp’s great-great-great-niece by marriage.
-Alice Knapp of Nehalem, OR, found Miller’s piece online in 2011.
-Her family’s self-appointed genealogist, she had been on Knapp’s trail for some time, looking for evidence that could point her to the location of her Civil War veteran ancestor’s gravesite.
+Two years later Miller's story caught the eye of Peter Knapp’s great-great-great-niece by marriage, Alice Knapp of Nehalem, OR, found Miller’s piece online in 2011.
+Her family’s genealogist, she had been on Knapp’s trail for some time, looking for evidence that could point her to the location of her Civil War veteran ancestor’s gravesite.

 The newspaper sent her what information it had, including Peter's obituary, which provided the clue she had been looking for.
 As Miller recounts, “The obituary said Peter's body would be taken to the Portland Crematorium.
 Alice discovered that the crematorium was still in business, but now operating under the name of Wilhelm's Portland Memorial Funeral Home.